davidorme/Masters_GIS/README.md

 The script  `lectures/build_slides.sh` automatically builds slides from all lectures in the lectures directory.
 Note that you can't be watching a lecture using `reveal-md` while doing this as the script currently tries to set the server going on the same port.

+## Practicals

+The practical files are again currently built using Rmarkdown and deployed to RPubs.